 4. Articles can be used to test-market new practice niches, and monitor market interest in existing practice areas

 While many professional service firms tend to think about their websites as electronic brochures they’re also a window on the outside world – as your website’s analytics monitors the market’s interest in each and every article you write 24 hours a day.

 Reporting on interest in particular articles by regions, companies and other key metrics is actually your professional services firm’s largest source of objective market intel (drop us a line to see a recommended reporting template for your firm using sample data from your own website which is structured specifically for professional services firms).

 So what’s the conclusion about article writing?

-It’s a good way for you as an individual fee earner to demonstrate your skills, a good way to get people’s attention in a crowded media environment, and your golden articles will keep working away for you in the background year after year.
+It’s a good way for you as an individual fee earner to demonstrate your skills, a good way to get people’s attention in a crowded media environment and monitor that interest, and your golden articles will keep working away for you in the background year after year.

 In a nutshell think of articles as marketing automation but without the price tag, learning curve, or pesky software!